-When the Rules Aren’t Right is a graphic novel for all ages.
+When the Rules Aren’t Right is a graphic novel on activism for all ages.
 It is the story of Emma, your basic fed-up teen, tired of parents who only talk about work and money, a self-obsessed older sister and a college-educated brother who’s moved back home and seems destined to stay there.
 Emma hates her chores and her know-nothing classes; she’s oblivious to the bigger world out there that could use her help.

 This lesson plan uses the graphic novel, other support materials and activities to facilitate student learning in the following ways: